-Alex de Sherbinin is the Associate Director for Science Applications at the Center for International Earth Science Information Network (CIESIN), an environmental data and analysis center within The Earth Institute at Columbia University specializing in the human aspects of global environmental change.
-He also serves as deputy manager of the NASA Socioeconomic Data and Applications Center (SEDAC); co-Coordinator of the Population-Environment Research Network (PERN); and chair of the ICSU CODATA Global Roads Data Development Task Group.
+Alex de Sherbinin is the associate director for science applications at the Center for International Earth Science Information Network (CIESIN), an environmental data and analysis center within the Earth Institute at Columbia University.
+He also serves as:

-Dr. de Sherbinin is a geographer whose research interests focus on the human aspects of environmental change at local, national and global scales.
-Dr. de Sherbinin holds a PhD in Geo-Information Science and Earth Observation from ITC at the University of Twente (Netherlands).
-Prior to joining CIESIN, he served as a USAID Population-Environment Fellow with the Social Policy Program of International Union for the Conservation of Nature (IUCN, Gland, Switzerland, 1996–1999), a Population Geographer at the Population Reference Bureau (PRB, Washington, DC, 1989–1995), and an agricultural extension agent with the U.S. Peace Corps (Mauritania, West Africa, 1984–1986).
+Dr. de Sherbinin is a geographer who has published in leading journals on the human aspects of global environmental change, geospatial data applications, environmental indicators, and biodiversity conservation topics.
+He holds a PhD in Geo-Information Science and Earth Observation from ITC at the University of Twente (Netherlands).
+Prior to joining CIESIN, he served as a Programme Officer with the Social Policy Program of International Union for the Conservation of Nature (IUCN, Gland, Switzerland, 1996–1999) and a Population Geographer at the Population Reference Bureau (PRB, Washington, DC, 1989–1995).

 Research Director at Institute of Research for Development (IRD) and Laboratoire d’Etude des Transferts en Hydrologie et Environnement (LTHE), University of Grenoble-Alpes, France.
 Laboratoire de Physique de l'Atmophère et Mécanique des fluides, Université Félix Houphouet Boigny, Abidjan, Côte d'Ivoire